-In the end we had three other members of staff crawling through the escape tunnel with me.
-Wilma, our Scottish Year 2 teacher who was going back to Scotland (her marriage had broken up this year).
-Anne, our office ancillary who was ready for retirement and doesn’t like the new idea of ancillaries being called Teaching Support Assistants and being asked to cover classes.
-Eleanor, the school secretary and bursar who has moved on to a much bigger and better job (and is avoiding the coming backlash of some injudicious budgetary decisions by the present Head).
+I am not alone; I have three members of staff crawling through the escape tunnel with me.
+Wilma, our Scottish Year 2 teacher is returning to Scotland (her marriage broke up this year).
+Anne, the office ancillary was also at the age of retirement and didn’t like the ‘new idea’ of ancillaries being called Teaching Support Assistants and being asked to cover classes when teachers are ill or on courses.
+Eleanor, the school secretary and bursar has decided to move on to a much bigger and better job (so avoid the coming backlash of some injudicious budgetary decisions by the present Head).